blanchardjeremy/jinja-bootstrap/README.md

   * `base.html` template for easy extending
   * Lots of blocks to make overriding easy
-  * Form rendering macros
+  * Form field rendering macros
   * Alert/message rendering macros

 ## General Usage

 `bootstrap/layouts/base.html` defines a base HTML layout that your templates can extend.
+There is a copy of Bootstrap's CSS/Javascript/images in `bootstrap/static/` that you can use to quickly get started.

-Inside that file, the `STATIC_URL` context variable is used to define the path for your bootstrap folder.
+Inside `bootstrap/layouts/base.html`, the `STATIC_URL` context variable is used to define the path for your bootstrap folder.
 In Django, this works by default and you can override each file by specifying the same files in an app that is lower in you `INSTALLED_APPS` list.
 In other apps, you will have to make sure to specify `STATIC_URL` yourself.

-There is a copy of Bootstrap's CSS/Javascript/images in `bootstrap/static/` that you can use to quickly get started.

-If you'd like to override those files, simple

 ### Block names
 Blocks are named with the following conventions